shivanesh31/funproject/README.md

 # funproject

-Betiing Calculator for own use
+Betiing Calculator for own use.